Toandinh1/Transformer-D3D-IM/README.md

 ## Citation

+Please cite this work if you find it useful.

 ```
 @INPROCEEDINGS{10317107,
   author={Gian, Toan and Nguyen, Tien-Hoa and Nguyen, Trung Tan and Pham, Van-Cuong and Van Luong, Thien},